audo-ai/audo-docs/docs/endpoints.md

 {
-  "input": "<fileId>" | "<inputUrl>",  // File ID from /upload or URL to download from "outputExtension": "<extension>",  // [Optional] Output file extension (ie. 'mp3') "output": "<outputUrl>"  // [Optional] Url to perform a PUT request with the output }
+  "input": "<fileId>" | "<inputUrl>",  // File ID from /upload or URL to download from "outputExtension": "<extension>",  // [Optional] Output file extension (ie. 'mp3') "output": "<outputUrl>",  // [Optional] Url to perform a PUT request with the output "noiseReductionAmount": "<int>" // [Optional] Amount of noise reduction.
+100 = full reduction (default), 1 = almost no noise reduction
+}
  ```